jgnewman/sfsb/README.md

 The implication there is that your new worker will also have a request limit set to 100 so that the refreshing cycle can continue.
-It is also important to note that the event listener you created in connection with your original worker now automatically applies to your new worker instead.
+It is also important to note that all event listeners you created in connection with your original worker now automatically apply to your new worker instead.
 Again, this is an instance where you shouldn't have to think about the worker at all, just the polling that takes place.

 #### Updating